Welcome to Intentional Growth.

 *

-Trauma therapy is not therapy exclusively for people who have experienced acute traumatic events such as significant childhood abuse or a serious accident (although this type of therapy is usually most effective for those types of traumas).
+Trauma therapy is not therapy exclusively for people who have experienced acute traumatic events.
 Trauma therapy is a style, or modality, of therapy, in the same way that cognitive behavioural therapy (CBT) or psychoanalysis are types of therapy.
-Trauma therapy applies to and is appropriate for anyone and everyone.
+Trauma therapy applies to- and is appropriate for- anyone and everyone.

 In our sessions together we will build trust, use humour, practice directness and healthy communication, and feel genuine connection.